Test Can I Refuse A Breathalyzer Test In Maryland?

 Either situation may mean the end of your driving career.
 If you are a CDL holder deciding whether to take a Breathalyzer test, you should understand these harsh realities if you refuse.

-Let The Law Offices of Thomas Maronick Jr LLC Stand Up For You
+Let Maronick Law LLC Stand Up For You

 Our lead defense lawyer, Thomas Maronick Jr, is skilled, aggressive and determined to protect clients’ rights.
 After a DUI stop or arrest, you can count on our team to review all facts and evidence, seeking the key to representing you effectively at an administrative hearing or before a prosecutor leading up to a trial.

 You have 10 days, a small window of time to request an administrative hearing.
 To protect your freedom and your future as well as you can, contact our firm to get your defense started.
-Call 410-885-1775 or email us to schedule a free consultation.
+Call 410-881-4022 or email us to schedule a free consultation regarding breathalyzer test refusal.